DanieleCucurachi/daniele-cucurachi.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true

+# My current project, in collaboration with with the [Quantum Information Group](https://www.qi.phy.cam.ac.uk/) at the University of Cambridge, focuses on the development of a quantum algorithm for optimizing quantum proposal distributions in quantum Markov chain Monte Carlo.
 ---

-I am a computational physicist, recently graduated from the MSc in Applied Physics programme at EPFL in Switzerland.
+I am a computational physicist, recently graduated from the MSc in Applied Physics programme at EPFL in Switzerland, determined to pursue a research career.
 My background and research interests span a wide range of exciting problems ranging from machine learning to quantum computing.

-My current project, in collaboration with with the [Quantum Information Group](https://www.qi.phy.cam.ac.uk/) at the University of Cambridge, focuses on the development of a quantum algorithm for optimizing quantum proposal distributions in quantum Markov chain Monte Carlo.
+On the side, I collaborate as an adVenture Partner with [Scientifica VC](https://scientifica.vc/#/en/home), a venture capital firm specializing in deep-tech start-ups.

 Feel free to reach out!

 {style="text-align: justify;"}